-The epistemic states indicated in (45a) are clearly associated with a case space, less so the ones indicated in (45b) and certainly not the ones in (46c), which exclude alternatives.
+The epistemic states indicated in (45a) are clearly associated with a case space, less so the ones indicated in (45b) and certainly not the ones in (46), which exclude alternatives.
 Epistemic modal adjectives as in (45a), like epistemic modal verbs, involve a shift of the local context to that of the epistemic state in question.
 This means that the Actuality Condition is to be satisfied with respect to the domain associated with that epistemic state, not the domain of the primary context.

-To summarize, if the case-clause does not set up a case space itself, then a state of uncertainty, indicated by an (explicit or implicit) modal expression may set up a case space.
+To summarize, if the case-clause does not set up a case space itself, then a state of uncertainty, indicated by an (explicit or implicit) modal expression, may set up a case space.
 In that case, the Actuality Condition needs to be satisfied only with respect to the secondary context introduced by the modal, not the primary context (that of the utterance of the entire sentence).

 One might try to unify the two sorts of case spaces by taking a case space set up by a sentence to be a special case of an epistemic case space.
 However, this is implausible for a case-clause with an indefinite as in (4a, b).
-Thus, two distinct sources for a case space need to be distinguished, one being the case-sentence itself, the other an epistemic state of uncertainty.
-Whereas the former is based on a syntactic relation between case and the case-clause, the latter is tied to the local, secondary context of evaluation.
+Rather two distinct sources for a case space need to be distinguished, one being the case-sentence itself, the other an epistemic state of uncertainty.
+Whereas the former is based on a syntactic relation between case and the caseclause, the latter is tied to the local, secondary context of evaluation.

-Case spaces are also set up by an overt or implicitly understood future tense:
+Case spaces can also be set up by an overt or implicitly understood future tense:

 (47) a.
-The case in which I will solve the problem is very unlikely.
+The case in which John will return is very unlikely.

-- b.
-The case that it will rain tomorrow cannot be excluded. - c.
+b.
 The case in which John returns tomorrow can be excluded.